camptocamp/c2cgeoportal/doc/administrator/mapfile.rst

 Metadata and filename
 ~~~~~~~~~~~~~~~~~~~~~

-It is required to have the following in the ``VALIDATION`` section of
+It is required to have the following in the ``METADATA`` section of
 the ``LAYER``::

     ${mapserver_layer_metadata}